brodieberger/MMZero3Archipelago/README.md

 - EX Skills as optional location checks.
 - Other collectables as location checks.
 Like static health pickups, extra lives, etc.
 - Have skippable cutscenes unlocked by default.
 Right now having a completed save game on your file allows you to skip most cutscenes, but this should likely be a Rom edit or something similar.
-- Let the player leave every level at will.
-By default you can only escape levels that you have beaten previously.
-This will be much more important later once the routing changes are implemented.

 ---
 If you have any questions, feel free to contact me on Discord: Stingrays110, though I'd prefer if you kept it to the Zero channel on the Archipelago Discord